Bear Canyon Lake

 My Notes

-• Carry: Dry bag with shoulder straps makes the hike easy.
+• Carry: a dry bag with shoulder straps makes the lake walk much easier.

 Gear I Used